wojtekmaj/get-user-locale/README.md

 # Get-User-Locale
-A function that returns a [BCP 47](https://tools.ietf.org/html/bcp47) locale tag, based on all available sources.
+A function that returns a [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag), based on all available sources.

 ## tl;dr
 * Install by executing `npm install get-user-locale` or `yarn add get-user-locale`.